msastre73/Getting-and-Cleaning-Data-Course-Project/README.md

 ---------------------------------------------
 2) Creates a single file for training information and for test information
 ----------
-Now we have training and test information subsetted by sets, activities and subject.
-So in each case we put all together to leave one set for traininf information and one for test information.
+Now we have training and test information subsetted by sets, activities and subjects.
+So in each case we put all together to leave one set for training information and one for test information.
 We use **cbind()** to combine them by columns.

     trainData <- cbind(train_subjects, train_labels, train_set)